Carbocation: Carbenium ions

 At least in a formal sense, carbenium ions (CR_{3}^{+}) are derived from the protonation (addition of H+) or alkylation (addition of R+) of a carbene or alkene.
 They admit a resonance depiction in which one carbon atom bears a formal positive charge and is surrounded by six valence electrons instead of the usual octet.
 Therefore, carbenium ions (and carbocations in general) are often reactive, seeking to fill the valence octet and regain a neutral charge.

 In accord with VSEPR and Bent's rule, unless geometrically constrained to be pyramidal (e.g., 1-adamantyl cation), 3-coordinate carbon in carbenium ions are usually trigonal planar and sp^{2} hybridized; the lowest unoccupied molecular orbital is an empty pure p orbital pointing out-of-plane.
 A prototypical example is the t-butyl cation, CMe3+.
-Although classical carbenium ions have a structure that corresponds to a non-bridging Lewis structure, it is important to note that donation of electron density from neighboring C–H or C–C bonds into the "empty" p orbital, known as hyperconjugation, is still an important stabilizing factor, and these bonds have a tendency to "lean" towards the carbocationic center to improve orbital overlap.
+Although classical carbenium ions have a structure that corresponds to a non-bridging Lewis structure, donation of electron density from neighboring C–H or C–C bonds into the "empty" p orbital, known as hyperconjugation, is still an important stabilizing factor, and these bonds have a tendency to "lean" towards the carbocationic center to improve orbital overlap.

 There is, in fact, an entire spectrum of bonding scenarios between a slight lean due to hyperconjugation to a fully symmetric bridging structure featuring 3c2e bonding.
 Consequently, there is no firm dividing line between "classical" and the so-called "non-classical" structures.